stumbleforge/firetongue/README.md

 ## How to Contribute

 Feedback, proofreading suggestions, and edits are all welcome!
-Email me at: 209172582+stumbleforge@users.noreply.github.com
+Fill out [this form](https://tally.so/r/wv17qD) and I'll get back to you as soon as I can.

+Note: only serious messages will be responded to.
+Vague or unrelated messages will be ignored.

 ---